 According to National Renewable Energy Laboratory (NREL) 2014 renewable energy data book, the cumulative installed solar PV capacity in New York State was approximately 397 MW in 2014.
 Among the State's installed capacity is the Long Island Solar Farm, one of the largest utility scale solar energy (USSE) installations at a federal facility.
 Installed on Brookhaven National Laboratory, the Long Island Solar Farm is currently under contract to provide 32 MW of solar-PV energy to the Long Island Power Authority (LIPA).
-Another noteworthy LIPA USSE contract is the Eastern Long Island Solar Project which provides for up to 17 MW of solar carport facilities on various sites owned by Suffolk County.
+Another noteworthy LIPA USSE contract is the Eastern Long Island Solar Project, which provides for up to 17 MW of solar carport facilities on various sites owned by Suffolk County.

-The supply curve model discussed in Chapter 4 estimates the contribution of USSE under the CES to range between 3,721 and 9,122 MW, depending on the scenario, beginning in the later years of the program.
-In the PPA base case, the majority (87 percent) of capacity comes online in the last four years of the program (2027-2030).
-In contrast, in the other three scenarios, only 54-66 percent comes online in the last four years.
-Under either of the base case scenarios, the majority (90 percent) of the projected USSE capacity is expected to occur in four upstate zones, including West, Central, Mohawk Valley and Capital.
-In the high renewable scenario, four zones also account for the majority (73 percent) of the estimated USSE capacity, including West, Central, Capital and Mohawk Valley.
-Exhibit 5-8 shows the estimated USSE projected to develop under the CES by NYISO Zone under the base case and high renewable case scenarios, respectively.
+The supply curve model discussed in Chapter 4 estimates the contribution of USSE under the CES to range between 3, 2741 and 8,110 MW, depending on the scenario, beginning in the later years of the program.
+In the blended base case, the majority (76 percent) of capacity comes online in the last five years of the program (2026-2030).
+Under the base case scenarios, the majority (70 to 84

-94 U.S. NRC.
+100 U.S. NRC.
 Generic Environmental Impacts Statement for License Renewal of Nuclear Plants: Main Report (NUREG-1437, Volume 1)

-95 U.S. NRC.
+101 U.S. NRC.
 Generic Environmental Impacts Statement for License Renewal of Nuclear Plants: Main Report (NUREG-1437, Volume 1)